krisha-mehta/krisha-mehta.github.io/index.md

 <a name="/news"></a>

 # News
+- [Dec 2021] Worked on Ground Truth Plus, laucnhed at re:Invent 2021.
+- [June 2021] Started working full-time at Amazon SageMaker as a programmer writer.
+- [May 2021] Graduated from Arizona State University with a Masters in Computer Science
+- [Oct 2020] Appointed as the Director of Graduate Research at SWE ASU.
 - [Sept 2020] Received a Scholarship and Selected for the ACM Student Research Competition, Tapia Conference
+- [Aug 2020] Interned at Weights & Biases as a machine learning engineer.
 - [Aug 2020] Selected for CIFAR Deep Learning Reinforcement Learning Summer School.
-- [May 2020] Interning as a technical writer intern at Amazon this summer.
+- [May 2020] Interned as a technical writer intern at Amazon this summer.
 - [Feb 2020] Our paper [IndoorNet: Generating Indoor Layouts from a Single Panorama Image][IndoorNet] got published in Advanced Computing Technologies and Applications.
 Algorithms for Intelligent Systems.
 Springer, Singapore, 2020
 - [Jan 2020] Finalist in the Collegiate Competition , WE Local San Diego.
 - [Dec 2019] Started working at the Center for Digital Antiquity as a research assistant.